partha1509/meeting-room-booking-service/README.md

-roomId (Integer): The unique identifier of the reserved meeting room. beginTime (LocalTime): The beginning time of the reservation. endTime (LocalTime): The ending time of the reservation. bookingDate (LocalDate): The date when the reservation made. bookingId (String): The unique identifier for the reservation.
+roomId (Integer): The unique identifier of the reserved meeting room. beginTime (LocalTime): The beginning time of the reservation. endTime (LocalTime): The ending time of the reservation. bookingDate (LocalDate): The date when the reservation was made. bookingId (String): The unique identifier for the reservation.
 ```